Becoming a Permanent Resident is a Two-Step Process

 Green Card applicants must demonstrate the absence of any health-related inadmissibility.
 Things that can make you inadmissible include:

 The medical evaluation process will differ depending on whether you consular process or adjust status.
 Adjustment of Status applicants must visit a designated Civil Surgeon from the USCIS Find-A-Doctor list.
 That doctor will check vaccination records and perform other evaluations as needed to complete an I-693 Report of Medical Examination and Vaccination Record.
-The doctor will give you the report in a sealed envelope, which you should not unseal.
+The doctor will give you the report in asealed envelope, which you should not unseal.

-At the interview, a USCIS officer will go through the I-485 application with you and ensure everything is approvable.
-They will ask questions about your work history, your residence history, any criminal record, and your maintenance of status.
-They will ask several variations of whether or not you’ve been a terrorist, a communist, a rapist, murderer, pimp, prostitute, etc. Further, they will review your medical examination and ensure no health concerns will prevent your Adjustment of Status.
-If all goes well expect an approval notice 2-5 weeks later in the mail and a Green Card soon after.
+Most Adjustment of Status applications will require an in-person interview at your local USCIS field office before approval.
+At the interview, a government officer will go through the I-485 application with you and ensure everything is approvable.
+They will ask questions about your work history, your residence history, any criminal record, potential fraud indicators, your maintenance of status, etc. They will ask several variations of whether or not you’ve been a terrorist, a communist, a rapist, murderer, pimp, prostitute, etc. Further, they will review your medical examination and ensure no health concerns will prevent your Adjustment of Status.
 If fraud is suspected, they will continue their investigation with phone calls, work visits, house visits, requests for evidence, etc.

 Conditional Residence